xb-16/VirtualR/README.md

 During the project, I used:
 - **[Lucide Icons](https://lucide.dev/guide/packages/lucide-react)** for the icons.
 - **Tailwind CSS** for responsive design, leveraging its utility classes to make the page fully responsive.
+- **i18n** for multilingual support, enabling dynamic translation of content and seamless switching between languages (e.g., English and French) using react-i18next, with language detection and lazy loading of translation files for better performance.

 This was a great learning experience, and I feel my skills have improved significantly.
 Special thanks to **@kushald** for the excellent tutorial!